 "Yes, that's the benefit or curse of being born rich.
 Guess you know one of my secrets.
 Thanks for the ride."

-As the patrol car drove away, Mac looked up at the massive 54-story luxury condominium.
+Mac looked up at the massive 54-story luxury condominium as the patrol car drove away.
 Built 30 years ago, the apartments in this building are among Chicago's most spectacular digs.
 He has a two-bedroom, two-bath apartment on the 14th floor, with a dazzling view of the lake and nearby Grant Park.

 Mac's family is wealthy.
-His dad is not a billionaire, but damn close at with $800 million in assets.
+His dad is not a billionaire but is currently close with $800 million in assets.
 John Merrick and his wife Anne founded the most successful law firm in Chicago: Merrick, Dawson, and Brant.
-With a complement of over 150 lawyers and support staff, the firm's corporate and criminal law expertise makes it the most formidable and sought-after law firm in Illinois.
+With a complement of over 300 lawyers and support staff, the firm's corporate and criminal law expertise makes it the most formidable and sought-after law firm in Illinois.

 John Merrick, 58, attended Holy Cross and completed his law degree at Harvard Law School.
 Anne graduated summa cum laude from Cornell Law School and is now the law firm's chief operating officer (COO).
 At 55 years old, she is beautiful, well-read, and articulate.